LMauricius/oura-docs/content/0_Introduction/Code_reading.md

 - `⁽list⁾`{.ouraspec} - The structure is repeating, but each entry is separated by a comma, possibly followed by whitespace.
 All in a single line.
 - `⁽linelist⁾`{.ouraspec} - The structure is repeating, but each entry is in its own line.
 Empty/whitespace lines are allowed inbetween for readability.

-The parts of code are also often surrounded by meta-parentheses like this: `⁽(⁾code⁽)⁾`{.ouraspec}.
-This is used to note that the meta-markers apply to a longer part of code, like this: `some code ⁽(⁾some marked code⁽)optional⁾ some more code`{.ouraspec}
+The parts of code are also often surrounded by meta-parentheses like this: `⁽⤹⁾code⁽⤸⁾`{.ouraspec}.
+They look like parentheses with arrows pointing down to the code.
+This is used to note that the meta-markers apply to a longer part of code, like this: `some code ⁽⤹⁾some marked code⁽⤸optional⁾ some more code`{.ouraspec}

 ## Bracket types and names
 We use the following kinds of brackets: